Plexicus/web/_posts/2021-01-25-how-we-managed-our-attack-surface-area.md

-Back in 2020, we read a lot of articles on how to reduce, minimize your attack surface area, however deep down we felt something was not right.
+Back in 2020, we read a lot of articles on how to reduce our attack surface area, however deep down we felt something was not right.